 No Class 1A NICs are payable where a benefit isn’t chargeable to tax because of an Extra-Statutory Concession published by HMRC.
 Read paragraph 51 for more information.

 Included in a PAYE Settlement Agreement

 SSCBA 92, S10(6)

 No Class 1A NICs are payable on benefits included in a PAYE Settlement Agreement (PSA).
 Read paragraph 53 for more information.

 Provided for business use but no significant private use is allowed

 ITEPA 2003, S316

-No Class 1A NICs are payable where you provide, on your premises, benefits to your employees to allow them to carry out their duties but there is also some private use by the employee, but that private use is not significant.
-Also, no Class 1A NICs are payable when you provide benefits off your premises, as long as your sole purpose in providing the benefit is so that the employee can carry out his or her duties.
+No Class 1A NICs are payable where you provide, on your premises, benefits to your employees to allow them to carry out their duties but there’s also some private use by the employee, but that private use isn’t significant.
+Also, no Class 1A NICs are payable when you provide benefits off your premises, as long as your sole purpose in providing the benefit is so the employee can carry out his or her duties.